joshellissh/pi-dgc/README.md

 # PiDGC
 Raspberry Pi based Digital Gauge Cluster by Josh Ellis / josh@ellis.sh

+*** Please Note: This library is designed for, and without heavy modification, will not work on anything other than the Raspberry Pi 4B running a 2021 version of RaspiOS (in my case `2021-05-07-raspios-buster-armhf-lite.img`).
+There are files compiled specifically for this architecture.
+Additionally, this is hardcoded to support a 1280x480 display.
+It will look weird on other displays. ***

 Setup steps on Buster Lite:
 - raspi-config
   - System Options